 Auditing of the quality management system

-The Quality Teams of the departments develop and continuously follow up on the quality of the education, and under the direction of the head of department are responsible for seeing that the student reconnection works and that the information/data is used to improve quality.
+The Quality Team develops and continuously follows up on the quality of the education, and is responsible for seeing that the student reconnection works and that the information/data is used to improve quality.

 The Board of the University follows up on how the functions are developed in accordance with the strategy of the university and how the functions are adapted to changes in the operational environment.